Planning & Development

 The Planning & Development department coordinates planning, zoning, and construction activities.
 We look forward to helping you achieve your goal - adding onto your house; renovating a commercial tenant space; obtaining/renewing your OTC business license; rezoning property; constructing a new building; or another project.

-The department includes the City Clerk, Meredith Ulmer, who serves as the City's official record keeper.
+The department includes the City Clerk, Julia Drake, who serves as the City's official record keeper.
 The City Clerk is the Elections Superintendent and maintains agreements, contracts, ordinances, resolutions, etc.

 No plat of a land subdivision in the City shall be entitled to be recorded in the office of the Clerk of the Superior Court of Bartow County unless it has the approval of the zoning administrator or his/her designated representative (Cartersville Development Regulations section 7.5-6).